Schrausser/ERR/README.md

 ![figure.\label{pic2}](pic2.jpg)

-The Earth's gravity $g$ is a combined *acceleration* effect of gravitation from mass and centrifugal force from rotation.
+The Earth's gravity $g$ is a combined *acceleration* effect of gravitation from mass and centrifugal force from rotation (see e.g. Officer, 1974; King-Hele et al., 1980).
 SI units is meters per second squared $\frac{m}{s^2}$, newtons per kilogram $\frac{N}{kg}$, respectively.
 Near the surface, the acceleration of *one* $g_n$ is approximately
 $$g_n=9.8 \frac{m}{s^2}.$$
-Given Earth's rotation and spherical asymmetry, but also tidal forces, variations in local topography, density distributions within the Earth, etc., there are deviations or *gravity anomalies* as the difference between the observed acceleration and the predicted model value $g_n$ of the *International Reference Ellipsoid*.
+Given Earth's rotation and spherical asymmetry, but also tidal forces, variations in local topography, density distributions within the Earth, etc., there are deviations or *gravity anomalies* as the difference between the observed acceleration and the predicted model value $g_n$ of the *International Reference Ellipsoid*, c.f.
+Kaula (1970), Hinze et al. (2013), Götze (2020)

 Figure 3.